bright/new-www/_posts/2018-09-07-dont-be-mockup-developer.md

 Being a good programmer is not just about writing code.
 We solve real-world problems which make us responsible for the work we do.
 Implementing a feature which is a simple click dummy is only postponing the effort that has to be done anyway and misleads the stakeholders about the project progress.

-And remember that if we create the UI only, we are not better than mockup tools, but these are faster and cheaper.
+And remember, that if we create the UI only, we are not better than mockup tools, but these are faster and cheaper.